nbarbettini/recaffeinate.co/content/post/little-aspnetcore-book-revised.md

 <div class="clear"></div>

-Today I'm releasing an updated version that adds brand-new content and incorporates many suggestions from readers.
-Keep reading to learn more, or [download a copy][book-landing].
+Today, I'm releasing an updated version that adds brand-new content and incorporates many suggestions from readers.
+Keep reading to learn more, or [download a copy][book-landing]!

 <!--more-->